The New Priorities Driving Relocating Families to the Home Counties

 For news, expert commentary and invaluable property insight, subscribe to The Insider, our quarterly newsletter, here.

-The Chiltern Hills
+The Surrey Hills

-That collaboration has proved particularly valuable for the many families who begin with a wide-ranging brief.
+Our Partner Katherine Watters has built a powerful reputation for helping clients navigate this most emotionally charged of transitions.
 “We often meet people who know they need to be within an hour of London, but they have no idea where to base themselves,” says Katherine.
 “That’s when we’ll take them on orientation tours – two or three days of exploring different counties, villages and schools.
 It’s about helping them understand how each area feels before they commit.”

 The approach is as much about education as it is about property.
 Clients are introduced not only to houses but to lifestyles – bustling market towns and quiet hamlets, the realities of rural broadband, the subtleties of train routes.
-“We’re not selling anything,” Kat adds.
+“We’re not selling anything,” Katherine adds.
 “We’re guiding, helping people imagine the reality of their new life, and then gently making that vision real.”

 Chiddingfold, Surrey